Bursar's Office

 Nondegree Students

-Nondegree undergraduate students are assessed tuition at the undergraduate rate.
-Nondegree graduate students are assessed tuition at the graduate rate.
+Nondegree students enrolled in undergraduate courses are assessed tuition at the Arts & Sciences rate or undergraduate Base Rate (effective Fall 2022 and later).
+Nondegree students enrolled in graduate courses are assessed tuition at the Arts & Sciences graduate rate.
 Nondegree students in both graduate and undergraduate courses are assessed tuition at the undergraduate rate.

 Returned Payments